15nov2023

 Immanuel Kant—What can we know?

 In other words, how we see the world is shaped by how we see and think.
 We can not know the world as it truly is because we can only experience it through our own senses and thoughts.
+Our mind filters and shapes what we can know about the world.
+So we must understand how our mind works.
+And this is what Kant’s book is about.

 … a monumental bedrock for inquiries into the nature of knowledge in Science, Art and of course the current endeavors of Artificial Intelligence